HardisonCo/.github/international/mozambique/mz-health/hms-fld/index.md

 ## Integration Points

-This document outlines how HMS-FLD is integrated with mz_Health systems in Mozambique.
+This document outlines how HMS-FLD is integrated with mz-health systems in Mozambique.